Installation and servicing instructions for stainless steel integrated heat pump (iHP X) cylinders.

 Connectivity issues

-If a connectivity issue is suspected, please refer to the Mixergy iHP User Guide and FAQs for guidance.
+If a connectivity issue is suspected, please refer to the Mixergy iHP X User Guide and FAQs for guidance.

 Expansion vessel check and re-charging